ibm-cloud-docs/watson-assistant/backup-data.md

     ```
     {: codeblock}

-##### Validate auto-retrain
+##### Validate the auto-retrain-all job
 {: #set-up-auto-retrain-validate}

-You can validate the successful completion of the auto-retrain all job by comparing the number of `[RETRAIN-ALL-SUMMARY] Affected workspaces found` with the `Retrained Total` count in the store-admin service log.
+You can validate the successful completion of the auto-retrain-all job by comparing the number of `Affected workspaces found` with the `Retrained Total` count in the store-admin service log.
 To get the number of `Affected workspaces found` and the `Retrained Total`, run the following command:

 ```bash
   oc logs $(oc get pod -l component=store-admin --no-headers |awk '{print $1}') | grep "\[RETRAIN-ALL-SUMMARY\] Affected workspaces found"
 ```
 {: codeblock}

-If the auto-retrain all job is successful, the `Retrained Total` count equals the number of `Affected workspaces found`.
-In addition, if the difference between the counts of the `Retrained Total` and `Affected workspaces found` is small, the auto-retrain all job continues with a limited time delay.
-However, if the time delay gets extended, you must look at the store-admin logs to analyze the issue and [speed up the auto-retrain all job](#set-up-auto-retrain-speed-up).
+If the auto-retrain-all job is successful, the `Retrained Total` count equals the number of `Affected workspaces found`.
+In addition, if the difference between the counts of the `Retrained Total` and `Affected workspaces found` is small, the auto-retrain-all job completes successfully by training the remaining models in the background.
+However, if there is a time delay to complete the auto-retrain-all job, you must look at the store-admin logs to analyze the issue and consider [speeding up the auto-retrain-all job](#set-up-auto-retrain-speed-up).

-#### Speeding up the retrain process
+#### Speeding up the auto-retrain-all job
 {: #set-up-auto-retrain-speed-up}

-The duration to complete the auto-retrain all job depends on the number of models to train.
+The duration to complete the auto-retrain-all job depends on the number of models to train.
 Therefore, to speed up the training process, you must `scale` the number of `CLU_TRAINING_REPLICAS` and its dependencies.
 For example, if you `scale` the number of `CLU_TRAINING_REPLICAS` to `x`, you must `scale` the number of dependent replicas per the following calculation:

 - `TFMM_REPLICAS` to 0.5x
 - `DRAGONFLY_CLU_MM_REPLICAS` to 0.3x